Giant star cluster Omega Centauri | EarthSky.org

 If you’re in the Northern Hemisphere and want to spot this cluster, know that Omega Centauri can only be seen at certain times of the year.
 It’s best seen in the evening sky from the Northern Hemisphere on late April, May and June evenings.

-Around mid-May, this wondrous star cluster is highest up and due south around 11 p.m. (daylight time).
+Around mid-May, this wondrous star cluster is highest up and due south around 11 p.m. local daylight saving time.

-By mid-June, Omega Centauri is highest up and due south around 10 p.m. (daylight time).
+By mid-June, Omega Centauri is highest up and due south around 10 p.m. local daylight saving time.

 Northern Hemisphere residents can see Omega Centauri from January through April as well, but they must be willing to stay up past midnight or to get up before dawn.

 Spica, the brightest star in the constellation Virgo, serves as your guide star to Omega Centauri.
 When Spica and Omega Centauri transit – appear due south and reach the highest point in the sky – they do so in unison.
 However, Omega Centauri transits about 35 degrees south of (or below) sparkling blue-white Spica.
-For reference, your fist at an arm length approximates 10 degrees of sky.
-Find Spica’s transit time for your sky at this US Naval Observatory page, or follow the arc in the handle of the Big Dipper to find Spica.
+For reference, your fist at arm’s length approximates 10 degrees of sky.
+Find Spica’s transit time for your sky at this U.S. Naval Observatory page, or follow the arc in the handle of the Big Dipper to find Spica.

+Use the search function in Stellarium-Web.org to locate sky objects as viewed from your location

 Omega Centauri is a globular, not an open, star cluster.
 The symmetrical, round appearance of Omega Centauri distinguishes it from clusters such as the Pleiades and Hyades, which are open star clusters.